RMITLibrary/easy_cite/markdown/rmitharvard.md

 ###### start-subtype-content

-When including two or more references in the same parentheses in a sentence, list all citations chronologically, separated by a semi-colon (;).
+When including two or more references in the same parentheses, list all citations alphabetically by the author's last name, separated by a semi-colon (;).

 #### In-text citation